-The Exchange proposes to add a definition of "Regulatory Halt" 24 as having the same meaning as in Section X.A.10 of the Amended Nasdaq UTP Plan.
+The Exchange proposes to add a definition of "Regulatory Halt" 26 as having the same meaning as in the Amended Nasdaq UTP Plan.
 Specifically, the Exchange has proposed to define Regulatory Halt to mean a halt declared by the Primary Listing Market in trading in one or more securities on all Trading Centers for regulatory purposes, including for the dissemination of material news, news pending, suspensions, or where otherwise necessary to maintain a fair and orderly market.
-A Regulatory Halt includes a trading pause triggered by Limit Up Limit Down, a halt based on Extraordinary Market Activity (as defined in the Amended Nasdaq UTP Plan), a trading halt triggered by a Market-Wide Circuit Breaker, and a SIP Halt.
+A Regulatory Halt includes a trading pause triggered by Limit Up-Limit Down, a halt based on Extraordinary Market Activity (as defined in the Amended Nasdag UTP Plan), a trading halt triggered by a Market-Wide Circuit Breaker, and a SIP

-The Exchange proposes to add a definition of "Operational Halt," 25 which is defined as having the same meaning as in Section X.A.7 of the Amended Nasdaq UTP Plan.
+The Exchange proposes to add a definition of "Operational Halt," 27 which is defined as having the same meaning as in the Amended Nasdaq UTP Plan.
 Specifically, the Exchange is proposing to define Operational Halt to mean a halt in trading in one or more securities only on the market declaring the halt and is not a Regulatory Halt.
-An Operational Halt is effective only on the Exchange; other markets are not required to halt trading in the impacted securities.
-In practice, the Exchange has always had the capacity to implement operational halts in specified circumstances.
-The proposed change would provide greater clarity on when an Operational Halt may be implemented and the process for halting and resuming trading in the event of an Operational Halt.
+An Operational Halt is effective only on the Exchange: other markets are not required to halt trading in the impacted securities.
+In practice, the Exchange has always had the capacity to implement operational halts in specified circumstances.28 The proposed change would provide greater clarity on when an Operational Halt may be implemented and the process for halting and resuming trading in the event of an

+Operational Halt.
 An Operational Halt is not a Regulatory Halt.